sephynox/phpblock/README.md

 $Ethereum->run();
 ```
 ### Promises Example
-You can chain calls and pass along additional information to next link in
+You can chain calls and pass along additional information to next the link in
-the chain promise chain.
+the promise chain.
 ```php
 <?php